Adriapt/adriapt.github.io/_tabs/about_me.md

 I have a computer science university degree in UPC, with a specialization in Information and Communications Technology (IT).
 I got a GPA of 8,3 with honors mentions in:
 	- Operating Systems Administration
 	- Programming Project
+	- Thesis

 - ## **2016 - 2018:** High School (Jesuïtes CASP, Sagrat cor de Jesús)
-I studied a Scientific *Bachillerato* with a GPA of 8,96 and a 12,21 out of 14 in my PAU (University Access Exam).
+I did a Scientific *High School (Bachillerato)* with a GPA of 8,96 and a 12,21 out of 14 in my PAU (University Access Exam).

 ![Map](/img/aboutme/mapa.png){: width="65" height="245" stylr="max-width: 200px" .left}
 # Erasmus